Choosing Between Types of Business Structures For Tax and Liability Protection

 Let’s say Abel and Baker talk and decide to start an ice cream shop, with Abel making ice cream and Baker scooping.
 They have a partnership if it looks like they own the business together.

-If Abel keeps all the profits while Baker earns an hourly wage, it looks like Abel alone owns the business, and Baker is just an employee with no real ownership stake.
+If Abel keeps all the profits while Baker earns an hourly wage, Abel alone owns the business, and Baker is just an employee with no real ownership stake.
 But if Abel and Baker share profits and losses, they are partners in a partnership, even if they don’t know it.

-That makes partnerships an easy—and even free—way to start a business.
+That makes partnerships an easy (and even free) way to start a business.
 But be VERY careful.
 Partners in those kinds of partnerships are general partners who also share unlimited personal liability.

+There are other, different types of corporations that may better serve your needs.
 Instead of a General Partnership, it’s possible that Abel and Baker could control their risk through a Limited Partnership.

 The key difference between “general” and “limited” partnerships is that a Limited Partnership protects some of the partners, called limited partners, from personal liability.
 A General Partner has unlimited personal liability.